anywhichway/ipvfs/README.md

 # Release History (Reverse Chronological Order)

+2023-01-11 v0.2.1b Corrected `publish` to return CID path not CID object.
+Updated read tests to check the primary IPFS gateway for content as appropriate.

 2023-01-11 v0.2.0b Added publish function and ability to write with version in path as well as metadata option.
 More unit tests.
 Documentation reformatting and content updates.

 2023-01-11 v0.1.5b Added more unit tests.
 Corrected a few unit tests that were written in a way they would always pass.